validator/validator/README.md

    [8]: http://validator.github.io/valdiator/#servlet

-To use the Nu Markup Checker on your own, [get the latest release][9] and see the **Usage** section below— or alternatively, consider automating your HTML checking with a frontend such as:
+To use the Nu Markup Checker on your own, [get the latest release][9] and see the **Usage** and **Web-based checking** sections below— or alternatively, consider automating your HTML checking with a frontend such as:

    [9]: https://github.com/validator/validator/releases/latest